 Hazard Analysis should consider software’s ability, by design, to cause or control a given hazard.
 It is a best practice to include the software within the system hazard analysis.
 The general hazard analysis should consider software common-mode failures that can occur in instances of redundant flight computers running the same software.

-Software Safety Analysis supplements the system hazard analysis by assessing the software performing critical functions serving as a hazard cause or control.
-The review assures compliance with the levied functional software requirements, including SWE-134.
-The software should not violate the independence of hazard inhibits, and the software should not violate the independence of hardware redundancy.
-The Software Safety Analysis should follow the phased hazard analysis process.
-A typical Software Safety Analysis process begins by identifying the must work and must not work functions in Phase 1 hazard reports.
-The system hazard analysis and software safety analysis process should assess each function, between Phase 1 and 2 hazard analysis, for compliance with the levied functional software requirements, including SWE-134.
-For example, Solar Array deployment (must work function) software should place deployment effectors in the powered off state when it boots up and requires arm and fire commands in the correct order within 4 CPU cycles before removing a deployment inhibit.
-The analysis also assesses the channelization of the communication paths between the inputs/sensors and the effectors to assure there is no violation of fault tolerance by routing a redundant communication path through a single component.
-The system hazard analysis and software safety analysis also assures the redundancy management performed by the software supports fault tolerance requirements.
-For example, software can’t trigger a critical sequence in a single fault-tolerant manner using a single sensor input.
-Considering how software can trigger a critical sequence is required for the design of triggering events such as payload separation, tripping FDIR responses that turn off critical subsystems, failover to redundant components, and providing closed-loop control of critical functions such as propellant tank pressurization.
+Software safety analysis supplements the system hazard analysis by assessing the software performing critical functions serving as a hazard cause or control.
+A typical software safety analysis process identifies the must work and must not work functions in the hazard reports.
+The system hazard analysis and software safety analysis process should assess each function for compliance with the levied functional software requirements.
+The system hazard analysis and software safety analysis also assure the redundancy management performed by the software supports fault tolerance requirements.

-The design analysis portion of software safety analysis should be completed by Phase 2 safety reviews.
-At this point, the software safety analysis supports a requirements gap analysis to identify any gaps (SWE-184) and ensuring the risk and control strategy documented in hazard reports are correct, as stated.
-Between Phase 2 and 3 safety reviews, the system hazard analysis and software safety analysis supports the analysis of test plans to assure adequate off-nominal scenarios (SWE-62, SWE-65a).
-Finally, in Phase 3, the system hazards analysis should verify the final implementation and verification upholds the analysis by ensuring test results permit closure of hazard verifications (SWE-68) and that the final hazardous commands support the single command and multi-step command needs and finalized pre-requisite checks are in place.
+The second part of the safety review should complete the design analysis portion of software safety analysis.
+The software safety analysis supports a requirements gap analysis to identify gaps (SWE-184) and ensure the risk and control strategy documented in hazard reports is correct, as stated.
+The system hazards analysis and software safety analysis support test plans' analysis to assure adequate off-nominal scenarios (SWE-62, SWE-65).
+Finally, the system hazards analysis should verify the final implementation and uphold the analysis by ensuring test results permit the closure of hazard verifications (SWE-68).